 Flight 52 was 15 miles out from the airport when the fuel ran dry, all four engines cut out, and the aircraft crashed into a residential neighborhood killing 8 of the 9 crew members and 65 of the 149 passengers on board.

 If you have an emergency, say so.
 Do not downplay the severity of your situation.
 If there is a language barrier or a controller just doesn’t seem to be understanding the urgency of the matter, reiterate it.

 Advise them you are unable to comply if they issue directions that will put your aircraft at risk.
 Also, be proactive when advising ATC about situations like impending low fuel.
 Whenever possible, give the controller enough advance notice that they can work with you to resolve the situation before it becomes critical.

 Controlled flight into terrain, or CFIT, accidents occur when a pilot unintentionally flies an airworthy aircraft into the ground, a body of water, a building, mountain, or other obstacle resulting in a plane crash.
 These types of accidents are often due to visual and/or spatial disorientation from flying in clouds or at night, but CFIT can happen on clear days as well.

 Although the example below is of a commercial flight, general aviation pilots should know that 80% of all CFIT accidents involve GA aircraft, and 75% of those accidents end in the death of all on board.

 American Airlines Flight 965

-In 1995, American Airlines flight 965 was enroute from Miami, Florida to Cali, Colombia when a series of misunderstandings between the pilots and ATC paired with flight management system (FMS) input mistakes caused the pilots to become disoriented over the Andes mountains.
+In 1995, American Airlines flight 965 was enroute from Miami, Florida in the United States to Cali, Colombia when a series of misunderstandings between the pilots and Air Traffic Control paired with flight management system (FMS) input mistakes caused the pilots to become disoriented over the Andes mountains.

 3. Fuel Exhaustion